Can You Buy Metformin Online?

 - Trouble breathing

-If you suffer symptoms of upset stomach including loose stools and gas are common when first starting metformin and generally improve over time.
+It is common to experience loose stools and gas when first starting Metformin and this will generally improve over time.
 Usually Metformin does not cause hypoglycemia, also known as low blood sugar.
 Be sure to tell your doctor if you are already on other diabetes medications because your dose of these medications may need to be lowered.

 Are There Any Precautions When Taking Metformin?